Setting your online store preferences

 To learn more about editing Google reCAPTCHA in themes, visit Shopify.dev.

-Enable or disable reCAPTCHA on online store
+Activate or deactivate reCAPTCHA on online store

 The Google reCAPTCHA logo appears on the location it is enabled for: